Ordinary Man (Christy Moore album): Songs and music

-"St. Brendan's Voyage", another Christy Moore composition, depicts St. Brendan The Navigator and his journey in an unconventional way.

 The original release of the album featured the song "They Never Came Home", which Moore wrote for the victims and families of the Stardust fire which took place on 14 February 1981, in Dublin.
 The song heavily criticizes the Irish government and the owners of the nightclub.
 At the time of the album's release an investigation into the fire had concluded that the cause was most likely arson, a finding which was heavily contested by survivors and families of the victims.
 However, that meant that in Ireland the song lyrics were found to be libelous and the song was quickly removed from the album.

+"St. Brendan's Voyage"

+"St. Brendan's Voyage" depicts the legendary journey of Saint Brendan the Navigator in an unconventional, comical, and fanciful way.

+The body of the song consists of four eight-line verses, each followed by a four-line chorus.
+It opens, however, with a four-line expository verse which establishes the year of the narrative as 501 A.D., and suggests that Brendan's motivation for leaving was that he was "tired of thinning turnips and cutting curly kale."

+The first full verse seems to establish a heroic tone, claiming that "of all the navigators, St. Brendan was the best."
+But it quickly turns comic, offering that Long Island was discovered, and America "put... on the map" as a result of Brendan stopping to purchase candles.
+He is then given credit for "finding" Honolulu, Australia, China, and Japan.
+Finally, the listener learns that the eponymous voyage is in fact Brendan's return to Ireland at the age of 70.
+His traveling companion, an albatross, is also introduced; the bird is subsequently mentioned in each chorus.

+The second verse deals with his arrival in County Kerry, where he "clear[s] through customs," and visits Dingle, Ballyferriter, the Conor Pass, and finally Brandon.